railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_illustration.rst

 .. note:: Accounts

-     In managing stock a gap between the data in the software and real quantities in stock is difficult to avoid.
+     In managing stock, a gap between the data in the software and real quantities in stock is difficult to avoid.
      Double-entry stock management gives twice as many opportunities to find an error.
      If you forget two items of stock this error will automatically be reflected in the counterpart's location.

-You can make a comparison with accounting, where you'll easily find an error because you can look for an anomaly in an account or in the counterparts: if there's not enough in a bank account that's probably because someone's forgotten to enter a customer's invoice payment.
+You can make a comparison with accounting, where you'll easily find an error because you can look for an anomaly in an account or in the counterparts: if there's not enough in a bank account then that's probably because someone's forgotten to enter a customer's invoice payment.
 You always know that the sum of debits must equal the sum of the credits in both accounting and Open ERP's stock management.